hosung-k1m/harness-trajectory-benchmark/tasks.md

   fixtures against the committed tracked-event, evidence, control API, and OpenAI-compatible JSON Schemas in CI.
 Compare schema results with Go validators and resolve any disagreement before marking Phase 0 fully met.

+**Phase 0 acceptance gate:** The same golden `tracked-events.jsonl` is accepted by the Go conversation replayer, evidence verifier, analysis projection code, and committed JSON Schemas.
+Its plaintext streams reconstruct byte-for-byte;
+all remote LLM events validate against the pinned OpenAI-compatible schema;
+negative fixtures fail for their expected reasons.
+The historical audit above records the passing evidence for this gate.

 ## Milestone 1 — Make development runs durable and exportable